Example tooltip content.

 Ask About the Extras

-Camp Chairs/Table Heaters, Fans Pets - sometimes the extras make all the difference.
+Camp Chairs/Table Heaters, Fans and Pets - sometimes the extras make all the difference.

 Who are you Booking with?